tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.26 :(WIP) First version of atlasboard which makes use of iobroker (static calls for now, in later versions shoould be changed to proper detectors)
 * v 0.3.25 :(WIP) Working on Angular JS demo clean up.
 Testing (WIP) also Nativescript [https://www.nativescript.org/nativescript-is-how-you-build-native-mobile-apps-with-angular] and playground on [https://play.nativescript.org/], on tns-site (run with "tns run <platform>");
 * v 0.3.24 :(WIP) trial testing using CouchDB / PouchDB database;
 * v 0.3.23 :(WIP) added demo code of Angular Mobile (+bootstrap) with examples to start gradually working on the new UI;